aczid/ru_crypto_engineering/README.md

 [my co-author's github browsable repository]( https://github.com/kostaspap88/PRESENT_speed_implementation/).

-The current version requires 256 code bytes for the encryption and decryption routines, and 16 bytes for s-box tables at addresses 0x100 and 0x200.
+The current version in its default configuration requires 256 code bytes for the encryption and decryption routines, and two 8-byte s-box lookup tables at addresses 0x100 and 0x200.

 * Size optimized version 2 - May 2013
 * Code size (total):           256 bytes + 16 bytes for both packed s-boxes